haiwan/Exporter/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-MyComponent is written by Haijian Wang
+Exporter is written by Haijian Wang

 # Developer Guide